Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 - Lack of muscle coordination

-Vitamin B1 often does not improve the loss of memory and intellect that occur with Korsakoff syndrome.
+Vitamin B1 often does not improve the loss of memory and intellect with Korsakoff syndrome.
 Stopping alcohol use can prevent more loss of brain function and damage to nerves.
-A well-balanced, nourishing diet can help, but it is not a substitute for stopping alcohol use.
+A well-balanced, nourishing diet can help but is not a substitute for stopping alcohol use.

 The We Level Up treatment center can help with inpatient therapy programs exclusively.
 Because each client is different and requires unique, comprehensive care according to their situation, our staff of well-trained physicians and nurses first begin the client relationship with a detailed one-on-one assessment.